OlivierGeorgeon/osoyoo/docs/overview/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 In fact, this is a very legitimate topic.

-However, given that there is a risk of seizures induced by flashing lights for a svery small percentage of the population, but still some people, this Step has been re-written so we discuss how we can code the Arduino board to possibly improve cognition and prevent dementia, but do so  only at the end of the Step and we don't program the actual circuit.
+However, given that there is a risk of seizures induced by flashing lights for a very small percentage of the population, but still some people, this Step has been re-written so we discuss how we can code the Arduino board to possibly improve cognition and prevent dementia, but do so  only at the end of the Step and we don't program the actual circuit.

 <b>--ARDUINO SKETCH TO FLASH THE ONBOARD LED--</b>